Delwin183/Delwin183/README.md

 ##  :man_technologist: About me

-I am a full stack MERN/PERN web developer and electronics engineer .
-I am passionate about implementing short term electronic engineering with programming to develop innovative projects, especially using ESP32.

-I am passionate about technology and I am committed to keep up to date with the latest trends in the market to offer a high quality service.
+I am a web developer with knowledge in MERN and PERN stacks.
+I am also passionate about technology and I am always committed to stay up to date with the latest trends.

+I am also an electronic engineer with experience in electrical measurements, consumer electronics, electronic soldering and electronic repair in general.

+As an engineer I always like to provide support to solve all kinds of problems, both in the professional and personal environment, committed to learning and implementing efficient and effective solutions.

+I am passionate about implementing short-term electronic engineering with programming to develop innovative projects, especially using ESP32.

 ## 🛠️ Tech Stack